-Definitions and scope Includes documented plans with specific actions and interventions (i.e., policies, programs, partnerships) - Plans should be current (i.e., maintain endorsement by the current government and/or are being reported against) Plans may be at the state/department/branch/unit/team level and ownership may or may not be shared across government Plans should refer to actions to improve food environments (as defined in the policy domains above) and should include both policy and program strategies - Excludes overarching frameworks that provide general guidance and direction International examples - The Netherlands (2018): 'The National Prevention Agreement' aims to reduce smoking, overweight, and problematic alcohol consumption.
+- Includes documented plans with specific actions and interventions (i.e., policies, programs, partnerships) - Plans should be current (i.e., maintain endorsement by the current government and/or are being reported against) - Plans may be at the state/department/branch/unit/team level and ownership may or may not be shared across government - Plans should refer to actions to improve food environments (as defined in the policy domains above) and should include both policy and program strategies - Excludes overarching frameworks that provide general guidance and direction

+- The Netherlands (2018): 'The National Prevention Agreement' aims to reduce smoking, overweight, and problematic alcohol consumption.
 The agreement includes voluntary ambitions, objectives, and actions on these three subjects for the period (2018-2040).
 The agreement formulates that the inhabitants of the Netherlands need a healthy social, economic, and physical environment that supports healthy living.
-This extends to schools, care facilities, restaurants, cafes, caterers, and supermarkets[173].
+This extends to schools, care facilities, restaurants, cafes, caterers, and supermarkets[172]. - Ireland (2016): 'A Healthy Weight for Ireland, the Obesity Policy and Action Plan 2016-2025' (OPAP) prescribes 'Ten Steps Forward' that should be taken to reverse obesity trends, prevent health complications and reduce the overall burden for individuals, families, the health system, and the wider society and economy[173].

-Policy Healthy Eating Strategy details In Canada, the primary strategy that explicitly discusses food environments is the Healthy Eating Strategy.
+Healthy Eating Strategy

+In Canada, the primary strategy that explicitly discusses food environments is the Healthy Eating Strategy.
 The Minister of Health announced a new Healthy Eating Strategy on October 24, 2016[20].

 Announced in 2016, the Strategy incorporates multi-faceted policy options to change targets.
-The Strategy specifically states: We recognize that food choices are influenced by many factors.
+The Strategy specifically states:

+We recognize that food choices are influenced by many factors.
 Our strategy aims to improve the food environment in Canada to make it easier for consumers to make the healthier choice.
+We're[20]:

-We're[20]: improving healthy eating information improving nutrition quality of foods protecting vulnerable populations The Strategy is continually acknowledged by political leaders.
-For example, in the 2021 Mandate Letter to the Minister of Health , Prime Minister Justin Trudeau acknowledged the importance of advancing the Healthy Eating Strategy to improve the health of the population.
+- improving healthy eating information

+- improving nutrition quality of foods

+- protecting vulnerable populations

+The Strategy is continually acknowledged by political leaders.
+For example, in the 2021 Mandate Letter to the Minister of Health, Prime Minister Justin Trudeau acknowledged the importance of advancing the Healthy Eating Strategy to improve the health of the population.
 Specifically, he stated that restrictions on food and beverage marketing to children should be supported, and encourages the optimization of front-of-package food labelling to promote healthy food choices[70].

-Food Policy for Canada In 2019, Agriculture and Agri-Food Canada released the Food Policy for Canada [112] to improve food systems in Canada by guiding the integration of food-related policies and programs across different sectors of government.
+Food Policy for Canada

+In 2019, Agriculture and Agri-Food Canada released the Food Policy for Canada [111] to improve food systems in Canada by guiding the integration of food-related policies and programs across different sectors of government.
 The policy's long term outcomes cut across environmental, economic, health and social impacts of the food system, and the strategy focuses on 4 action areas for 2019-2024, which are to:

 - Help Canadian Communities Access Healthy Food, - Make Canadian Food the Top Choice at Home and Abroad, - Support Food Security in Northern and Indigenous Communities, and - Reduce Food Waste.

 LEAD5 Priorities for reducing inequalities